 Preventing Tooth Decay

 Successful preventive care requires good oral hygiene practices at home and routine visits to the dentist.
-At AV Sierra Dental Center, our Palmdale dentist, Dr. Jason Oh, understands that finding a dentist you have confidence in is key to maintaining a healthy smile, so we put extra effort and time into forming a long-term, trust-based relationship with all of our patients.
+At AV Sierra Dental Center, our Palmdale dentists, Drs.
+Oh and Couto, understand that finding a dentist you have confidence in is key to maintaining a healthy smile, so we put extra effort and time into forming a long-term, trust-based relationship with all of our patients.

 The following are steps you can take at home and during your routine dental visits to prevent tooth decay and improve your overall oral health: